browserstack/requests-debugger/README.md

 ## How to run
 - Code
   - Install all the packages required: `npm install`
-  - Start Network Utility Tool with the required arguments: `npm start -- <args>`.
+  - Start Network Utility Tool with the required arguments: `npm run start -- <args>`.
   - Supported `args`:
-    - `--proxy-host <hostname>`: Hostname of the external proxy via which the requests should pass.
+    - `--proxy-host <hostname>`: Hostname of the Upstream Proxy
-    - `--proxy-port <port>`: Port of the external proxy via which the requests should pass.
+    - `--proxy-port <port>`: Port of the Upstream Proxy
-    - `--proxy-user <username>`: Username of the external proxy for authentication
+    - `--proxy-user <username>`: Username for auth of the Upstream Proxy
-    - `--proxy-pass <password>`: Password of the external proxy for authentication
+    - `--proxy-pass <password>`: Password for auth of the Upstream Proxy
+    - `--logs-path <relative/absolute path>`: Directory where the 'NetworkUtilityLogs' folder will be created for storing logs.
+Default: Current Working Directory
-    - `--del-logs`: Deletes any existing logs from the NWT_Logs/ directory and initializes new files for logging.
-Refer 'NWT_Logs/' directory in the same directory  where the Network Utility Tool exists.
-Default : `false`.
+    - `--del-logs`: Deletes any existing logs from the NetworkUtilityLogs/ directory and initializes new files for logging
     - `--help`: Help for Network Utility Tool
 - Executable
   - Run the Platform Specific executable via terminal/cmd: